Associative Transformer: Experiments

-\paragraph{Model variants} We investigate two different sizes of model configurations, i.e., Small and Base.
-The Base variant setting is adapted from Vision Transformer (ViT) using 12 layers, 12 attention heads for each layer, a hidden dimension of 768, and an MLP dimension of 3072.
-The Small variant using 2 layers is added for efficiency comparisons among approaches.
-The CLS token is removed while the pooled representations of the last dense network layer are used instead since using the CLS token leads to undermined learning results in vision tasks \cite{pyra,levi}.
+We investigate three different sizes of model configurations, i.e., Small, Medium, and Base.
+The Base variant setting employs 12 layers, 12 attention heads for each layer, a hidden dimension of 768, and an MLP dimension of 3072.
+The Medium variant has 6 layers, and the Small variant has 2 layers.
+In what follows, we use brief notation to indicate the model size, for instance, AiT-B means the “Base” variant of the Associative Transformer.
+Note that the added Global Workspace Layer is light-weight using 0.45M parameters.

 \paragraph{Hyperparameters}